ramtiwari96/Supply-Chain-Issue--Challenge-in-FMCG-Domain/README.md

 - All the Key Metrics (OT%, IF%, OTIF%) are far behind the target
 - Surat has fewer orders and delivered orders than other cities, but Vadodara has more undelivered Orders.
 - On an average, orders are delayed 0.42 days from the agreed date of delivery
-- Highest orders are coming in Vododara City
+- Highest orders are coming in Ahmedabad City
 - Ghee, curd and butter products are most delayed to deliver.
 - There is no noticeable improvements in any of the key metrics in the last few months
 - There is a huge gap in IF% for most of the customers.
 Is it because of less production?